ProvableHQ/welcome/documentation/leo/03_language.md

 ### Field Elements

 Leo supports the `field` type for elements of the base field of the elliptic curve.
 These are unsigned integers less than the modulus of the base field.
-Showing the smallest and largest field elements.
+The following are the smallest and largest field elements.

 ```leo